danfarino/rustgit/README.md

 ### Multi-repo status

-This command checks for a dirty-working directory and/or unpushed local branches in multiple repos.
+This command checks for a dirty working directory and/or unpushed local branches in multiple repos.

 First, create a file named `.rustgitrc` in your home directory.
 This file should contain a list of all of the repos you are interested in checking.
 You may use shell glob wildcards.